-Hopefully you will not have filled up already, because the next stop is Tujague’s to sample traditional slow‐cooked beef brisket, and on to Tableau for some seafood gumbo.
+The next stop is Tujague’s to sample traditional slow‐cooked beef brisket, and on to Tableau for some seafood gumbo.
 As you indulge in these tasty bites, learn about the many ethnic culinary traditions that have influenced Creole cuisine.
-Your guide will also explain Louisiana’s unique geography and the linguistic origins of classic plates like étouffée and jambalaya.
+Your guide also explains Louisiana’s unique geography and the linguistic origins of classic plates like étouffée and jambalaya.

-By the end of the tour, you’ll have a full belly and a better understanding of the fundamental dishes that makes up New Orleans cuisine.
+By the end of the tour, you have a full belly and a better understanding of the fundamental dishes that make up New Orleans cuisine.
 Please note that the stops are based on availability, and may be subject to change.